dwyl/learn-alpine.js/drag-and-drop.md

 end
 ```

-Then we need to update our `Item` schema to able to save a new item.
+Then we need to update our `Item` schema to be able to save a new item.
 Because we have removed from the modal form the `index` field, we also
 want to remove the `validate_required` check for this field on the changeset.
 Update `lib/app/tasks/item.ex`: